Colleges, School and Institutes

 , Queen Mary University of London2017 → 2018

 University of Calabria2010 → 2015

-Researcher qualification obtained in the frame of L&S apprenticeship programme of Italia Lavoro SpA.
-Aim of the research activity: to apply a drug-repurposing approach to identify immunomodulatory compounds that could represent good candidates for the treatment of different neurodegenerative diseases.
+Aim of the research programme: drug-repurposing approach to identify immunomodulatory compounds that could represent good candidates for the treatment of different neurodegenerative diseases.

-Thesis in pharmacology/neuroscience entitled: “Neuroprotective effects of leptin in a model of focal cerebral ischemia in rats”.
+Thesis in pharmacology entitled: “Neuroprotective effects of leptin in a model of focal cerebral ischemia in rats”.
 Main fields: pharmaceutical chemistry, biology and pharmacology.